mendableai/mendable-py/README.md

 ```

-## Usage
+## Basic Usage

-You can use this package to add sources to Mendable and ask questions to it:
+You can use this package to add sources to Mendable and ask questions to it (history is an option parameter):

 ```python
 from mendable import ChatApp